jkb0o/pecs/README.md

 ```

 ## Work in Progress
 This crate is pretty young.
 API could and will change.
-App may crash.
+The app may crash.
 Some
 promises could silently drop.
 Documentation is incomplete.

 But.
 But.
-Examples works like a charm.
+Examples work like a charm.
 And this fact gives us a lot of hope.

 ## License